wacncontent/CustomizeTool/output/articles/vs-azure-tools-connected-services-storage.md

 ## Connect to Azure Storage using the Connected Services dialog

 1. Make sure you have an Azure account.
-If you don't have an Azure account, you can sign up for a [trial](/pricing/free-trial/).
+If you don't have an Azure account, you can sign up for a <!-- deleted by customization [trial](/pricing/free-trial/) --><!-- keep by customization: begin --> [trial](/pricing/1rmb-trial/) <!-- keep by customization: end -->.
 Once you have an Azure account, you can create storage accounts, create mobile services, and configure Azure Active Directory.

 1. Open your project in Visual Studio, open the context menu for the **References** node in Solution Explorer, and then choose **Add Connected Service**.